 To the Indifferent Women is a seven stanza poem.
 Each stanza is six lines in length, except for the seventh which is only three lines.
 Gilman keeps each line around the same in word count, approximately eight words long.
 Within this poem Gilman utilizing a large amount of repetition in an attempt to get basic ideas into the minds of the women she is addressing, as well as the reader.
 She repeats the word “love” at least once in each stanza, and the word “peace” almost as often.
 An additional reason for this repetition is in the form of the poem.

-At the beginning of this piece Gilman places an additional title, A Sestina.
-A Sestina is the poetic form used in this piece (six line stanzas, with the seventh only three lines) of French origin.
-The end words of the first stanza are repeating, re arranged, as the ending lines of the following stanzas.
+At the beginning of this piece, Gilman places an additional title, A Sestina.
+A Sestina is a poetic form used in this piece (six-line stanzas, with the seventh only three lines) of French origin.
+The end words of the first stanza are repeating, rearranged, as the ending lines of the following stanzas.
 If you want to know more about the form of a sestina, see this link.
-You can also read the complete poem here.
+You can also read the complete poem To the Indifferent Women here.

 Summary of To the Indifferent Women